Bellovesus: Story

 The Roman historian Livy mentioned that he was the son of the sister of the king Ambicatus.
 His family belonged to the tribe of Bituriges, then the most powerful Gallic people.
-In that time, the Bituriges were suffering from overpopulation, so that it became necessary to open new settlement areas.
+At that time, the Bituriges were suffering from overpopulation, so it became necessary to open new settlement areas.
 Bellovesus and his brother Segovesus were entrusted with this task:

 The Alps represented an insurmountable hurdle since no road had been built across them yet.
 Only after they gave support to the Greeks, who in the area of the Salyes had landed and established ca. 600 BC the colony of Massalia (Marseille), did Bellovesus and his followers succeed in crossing the mountain range through Taurine passes and the pass of the Duria.
 Having arrived in Italy, the Gauls defeated the Etruscans near the Ticino River, then settled in an area later called Insubria and, according to Livy, "bore the same name as an Haeduan canton".
-Here, Bellovesus founded the city of Mediolanum, the modern Milan.
+Here, Bellovesus decided to build a new city and to call it Medhelanon, later Latinized by the ancient Romans into Mediolanum, the modern Milan..

 Another group made up of Cenomani and led by Etitovius followed their track and, with the approval of Bellovesus, crossed the Alps by the same pass before settling around the present-day cities of Brescia and Verona.
 They were followed by the coming of Libui, Salyes, Boii, and Lingones in the Po Valley, driving both the Etruscans and Umbrians away from their lands.